Optical Illusion graphics – 2015October 4, 2015

 This is a great trend for those that love the 60s and they don’t always have to be bright either, they can be in autumnal colours too.

-There were some great vivid graphic patterns on the catwalk for this autumn with Dior, Pucci, Loewe and many more embracing the trend.
+There were some great vivid Optical Illusion graphic patterns on the catwalk for this autumn with Dior, Pucci, Loewe and many more embracing the trend.

 Vintage or contemporary – it’s a bold move

-Whether you go with a vintage print or a more contemporary one (and naturally you’ll prefer vintage!), you’ll want it one of two ways.You’ll either go for the all over bold graphic look, or you’ll choose one or two optical illusion prints and break it up with more solid colours.
+Whether you go with a vintage print or a more contemporary one (and naturally you’ll prefer vintage!), you’ll want it one of two ways.You’ll either go for the all over bold graphic look, or you’ll choose one or two Optical Illusion graphic prints and break it up with more solid colours.

-It’s entirely up to you – it’s a bold and clever way of dressing and you can create your very own optical illusions.
+It’s entirely up to you – it’s a bold and clever way of dressing and you can create your very own Optical Illusion graphics illusions.

 Balmain, Bottega Veneta, Dries van Noten